 - Activities are the processes, tools, events, technology, and actions that are an intentional part of the program implementation.
-These interventions are used to bring about the intended program changes or results - Note that the target population and participants can be included as a separate section of in a logic model.
+These interventions are used to bring about the intended program changes or results - Note that the target population and participants are often included separately in and logic model.
 Here we would like you to include this information as part of the activities and outcomes where appropriate. - Example: Identify patients at risk (Accessing X service or with three or more comorbidities); develop individualized action plans (for X patients)